sidik219/wisata_bahari/README.md

-# wisata_bahari
+# Sistem Informasi Wisata Bahari Kabupaten Karawang
+# Karawang Regency Marine Tourism Information System

-This application was made to make tourist reservations in the coastal area
+This application was made to make tourist reservations in the coastal area.
+For thesis D3 manajemen informatika.

-To Be Continue
+Warning!
+- I share this project for practice learning programming
+- Don't be traded.
+Because this aplication already HKI